Z-Fp/LPQ-method/README.md

 the short term Fourier transform (STFT) in the vicinity that is containing four low frequency components.These components form a vector consist of real and imaginary parts.

+Article : L. Ghiani, G. L. Marcialis, and F. Roli, “Fingerprint liveness detection by local phase quantization,” Proc. - Int.
+Conf.
+Pattern Recognit., no. Icpr, pp. 537–540, 2012.

-fscore file : calculate Accuracy, Sensitivity, Specificity, Precision, Recall, F-Measure, G-mean of the model
+fscore file : calculates Accuracy, Sensitivity, Specificity, Precision, Recall, F-Measure, G-mean of the model

 Other files contain noisy model.